Freely-Given-org/Bible_speaker_identification/outsideSources/STEPBible/derivedFiles/README.md

 # STEPBible TIPNR derived files

 None of the other files in this folder have been hand-created.
-They are all produced from the original table/spreadsheet by a script for convenience of those wanting to use the data.
+They are all produced from their original table/spreadsheet by a script for convenience of those wanting to use the data.

 Any errors in these files will need to be fixed either in the